 On-the-vine cabernet sauvignon grapes are a distinct periwinkle blue.
 Once picked, fermented and bottled, a glass of cabernet carries a lush, deep red burgundy coloration with a noticeably lighter scarlet rim.
+The grapes have a high skin-to-pulp ratio, which is the primary factor in the dark color you see in a cabernet sauvignon.
 Other cabernet sauvignon color notes include:

 - Opaque centers, with younger cab savs containing even denser, less translucent cores.

 - Faded rims, with a glass of cabernet sauvignon lightest where it meets the glass